Constraining the nuclear symmetry energy with electric dipole polarizability and neutron skin characteristics in \texorpdfstring{$^{208}\mathrm{Pb}$}{208Pb} within antisymmetrized molecular dynamics: Results and Discussions

 To extract the favored effective interactions by simultaneously describing both $\Delta R_{np}$ and $\alpha_D$, we present $\Delta R_{np}$ as a function of $\alpha_D$ in Fig.~\ref{fig:Rnp-alphaD}.
-A clear linear correlation between these two observables is observed when $L$ is varied keeping $S_0$ and the effective mass splitting fixed, in agreement with the findings of Ref.~\cite{Reinhard10PRC}.
-Our calculations indicate that a simultaneous reproduction of $\Delta R_{np}$ and $\alpha_D$ favors relatively larger values of the symmetry energy at saturation, i.e., $S_0 \simeq 34$~MeV in the present analysis, and the favored $L \simeq 67$--$75$~MeV for $f_I=0.19$ ($\Delta m_{np}^*<0$) and $L \simeq 66$--$69$~MeV for $f_I=-0.26$ ($\Delta m_{np}^*>0$).
-It should be emphasized that $\alpha_D$ is predominantly sensitive to the symmetry energy at subsaturation densities, which means the parameters $S_0$ and $L$ are the uncontrolled extrapolated results.
+A clear linear correlation between these two observables is observed when $L$ is varied while keeping $S_0$ and the effective-mass splitting fixed, in agreement with the findings of Ref.~\cite{Reinhard10PRC,ZZLi21PRC}.
+Our calculations indicate that a simultaneous reproduction of $\Delta R_{np}$ and $\alpha_D$ favors relatively large values of the symmetry energy at saturation.
+If the initial-configuration dependence of $\alpha_D$ is considered as a part of theoretical uncertainties, the favored parameter region corresponds to $S_0 \simeq 32$-34~MeV and $L \simeq 66$-87~MeV for $f_I=0.19$ ($ m_n^*<m_p^*$), while for $f_I=-0.26$ ($m_n^*>m_p^*$) the favored region corresponds to $S_0 \simeq 34$~MeV with $L \simeq 64$-78~MeV.
+The allowed $L$ intervals are determined by finding the overlap between the theoretical $\alpha_D$-$\Delta R_{np}$ band (including the error bar) and the overlap region between the Research Center for Nuclear Physics (RCNP) and PREX-II data bands.
+It should be emphasized that $\alpha_D$ is predominantly sensitive to the symmetry energy at subsaturation densities, which means the extracted parameters $S_0$ and $L$ involve uncontrolled extrapolation.

 It is therefore crucial to identify the density region to which the observables $\alpha_D$ and $\Delta R_{np}$ are most sensitive, and to extract the symmetry energy at the corresponding densities.
 Following the same procedure as in Ref.~\cite{ZZhang15PRC}, we evaluate the Pearson correlation coefficient between the inverse dipole polarizability $1/\alpha_D$ and the symmetry energy $S(\rho)$.
 We find that the correlation coefficient exceeds 0.99 over the subsaturation density interval $0.20 \le \rho/\rho_0 \le 0.57$.
 This strong correlation demonstrates that the IVGDR predominantly probes the symmetry energy in this specific density region.
 The constraint imposed solely by the RCNP $\alpha_D$ data is depicted by the purple region in Fig.~\ref{fig:rho-S0}.
-The constraint imposed simultaneously by the RCNP $\alpha_D$ and the PREX-II neutron skin data is depicted by the red region in Fig.~\ref{fig:rho-S0}.
-Quantitatively, we obtain a tightly constrained symmetry energy of $S(\rho)=10.5 \pm 0.63$ MeV at $\rho/\rho_0=0.20$, and $S(\rho)=23.1 \pm 0.40$ MeV at $\rho/\rho_0=0.57$.
+The constraint imposed simultaneously by the RCNP $\alpha_D$ and the PREX-II neutron-skin data is depicted by the red region in Fig.~\ref{fig:rho-S0}.
+Quantitatively, we obtain a tightly constrained symmetry energy of $S(\rho=0.2\rho_0)=10.18\pm1.10$ MeV, and $S(\rho=0.57\rho_0)=22.31\pm1.32$ MeV.